kworkflow/kworkflow/documentation/content/tests.rst

 Then, the local kw repo is copied to the containers and installed  again,  which takes very few seconds.
-For optimization purposes,  the  containers  are  reused accross tests.
+For optimization purposes,  the  containers  are  reused across  tests.
 If you add a new commit or checkout to another branch, such  that HEAD points to another commit, the containers  will  be  destroyed  and  created again in order to install the current local version of kw.